-- (1) The Company's short-term incentive bonus plan is on a statutory basis for its insurance operations, and excludes the holding company.
-Results and targets prior to 2019 exclude Direct Auto Insurance Company. - (2) The statutory surplus trigger must be met in order to pay any short-term incentive bonus.
-The 2018 trigger for statutory surplus reflects a 3% minimum growth in statutory surplus from December 31, 2017 to December 31, 2018. - (3) Combined ratio is defined on a statutory basis as losses and loss adjustment expenses plus underwriting expenses, divided by net written premiums, of the insurance operations. - (4) Inforce policies includes the number of policies for non-auto business and the number of vehicle units insured for auto business.
-Non-standard auto business is excluded. - (5) Return on equity is defined as statutory pre-tax income divided by statutory surplus of the insurance operations.
+- (1) The Company's STIBP is on a statutory basis for its insurance operations, and excludes the holding company. - (2) The statutory surplus trigger must be met in order to pay any short-term incentive bonus.
+The 2020 trigger for statutory surplus reflects a 3% minimum growth in statutory surplus from December 31, 2019 to December 31, 2020. - (3) Combined ratio is defined on a statutory basis as losses and loss adjustment expenses plus underwriting expenses, divided by net written premiums, of the insurance operations. - (4) Direct written premium growth is defined as the growth in top-line premiums across all insurance subsidiary and affiliate companies.
+All segments are included. - (5) Return on equity is defined as statutory pre-tax income divided by statutory surplus of the insurance operations. - (6) For the CEO, achievement of the target goals equates to a performance multiplier of 1.0 for incentive payouts, while achievement of the threshold goals equates to 0.65 and achievement of the stretch goals equates to 1.2.
+For other NEOs, achievement of the target goals equates to a performance multiplier of 1.0 for incentive payouts, while achievement of the threshold goals equates to 0.5 and achievement of the stretch goals equates to 2.0.

 Stock-Based Incentive Plan.
-Long term equity incentive awards may be granted to executive officers pursuant to the NI Holdings, Inc. 2017 Stock and Incentive Plan, which was approved at the 2017 Annual Meeting of Shareholders.
-The aggregate target number of equity incentive shares awarded to named executive officers was 81,100 shares and 91,800 shares in 2018 and 2019, respectively, allocated 40% to RSUs and 60% to PSUs.
+Long term equity incentive awards may be granted to executive officers pursuant to the 2017 Stock and Incentive Plan and the recently-approved NI Holdings, Inc. 2020 Stock and Incentive Plan.
+For 2020, the Committee granted awards to executive officers allocated 40% to RSUs and 60% to PSUs.
+The aggregate number of shares awarded to executive officers under the NI Holdings, Inc. 2017 Stock and Incentive Plan was 106,200 shares in 2020 (with PSUs at target).

-RSU awards vest 20% annually.
+The RSU awards vest 20% annually on each of the first five anniversaries of the grant date.
 Dividend equivalents on RSUs are accrued during the vesting period and paid in cash at the end of the vesting period, but are subject to forfeiture until the underlying shares become vested.
 Participants do not have voting rights with respect to RSUs.

-The PSU awards focus on a three-year book value cumulative growth target with threshold and stretch goals.
-They will vest on the third anniversary of the grant date, subject to a participant's continuous employment through the vesting date and the level of performance achieved.
+The PSU awards vest based on the attainment of three-year growth in adjusted book value per share goals.
+The awards will vest on the third anniversary of the grant date, subject to a participant's continuous employment through the vesting date and the level of performance achieved.
 Dividend equivalents on PSUs are accrued and paid in cash at the end of the performance period in accordance with the level of performance achieved, but are subject to forfeiture until the underlying shares become vested.
 Participants do not have voting rights with respect to PSUs.

-The table below sets forth the book value goals established for each year's performance share units and the Company's actual book values for purposes of measuring against these performance goals.
+The table below sets forth the adjusted book value per share goals established for the PSUs awarded during 2020 and the Company's actual adjusted book value per share as of December 31, 2019 for purposes of measuring performance.